 The caches were essentially a replenishment of nutrition, first aid and fuel.
-Maybe a pen, few batteries, roll of TP and after 40 days, a few cold beer when I was in St.Alban’s and Conne River.
+Maybe a clothing item, few batteries, pen and after 40 days, a few cold beer when I was in St.Alban’s and Conne River.
 The best tasting beers I have ever put my lips on.

 This was the lineup:

 - Suunto Naviagtor MC-2 / 360 COMPASS (not the one pictured above)

 - Garmin inReach Explorer Plus Two-communicator/GPS/Weather Updates/insured SOS/Post to Facebook and Twitter but cannot see actual sites.

 - 22 Topographical Maps (1 : 50,000 scale)

 - Medium sized Seal Line Waterproof Map Case

 Technology System(some of these items weighed me down a little, but it was my choice to document and I dealt with it)